Cray-HPE/docs-csm/operations/preinstall/Preinstall.md

 This section provides information on what needs to be done before an initial install of CSM.

-### River BMC Credentials
+### Air-Cooled BMC Credentials

-It is necessary to set the default credentials of all River BMCs so that CSM Hardware Management can interact with Redfish.
+It is necessary to set the default credentials of all air-cooled BMCs so that CSM Hardware Management can interact with Redfish.

-This procedure is outlined in [Change River BMC Credentials](Change_River_BMC_Credentials.md).
+This procedure is outlined in [Change Air-Cooled BMC Credentials](Change_River_BMC_Credentials.md).

+### Liquid-Cooled BMC Credentials

+As with air-cooled BMCs, Liquid-Cooled BMCs also need their credentials changed.

+This procedure is outlined in [Change Liquid-Cooled BMC Credentials](../security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md)

 ### ServerTech PDU Default Credentials